 CM.make "sources.cm";at the REPL

 Don’t get me wrong; this works, but there’s a better way.
 Being responsible CLI-citizens, we should always be looking for ways to tab-complete.
-Let’s do this by changing our workflow:
+We can easily get tab-completion on the filename by changing our workflow:

 sml -m sources.cm

 Look at that!
 We’ve,

 - dropped a step (having to launch the REPL first), and

 - introduced tab completion (because the shell has filename completion)